Published 2014-03-10.

 scala> fib.take(10).force res6: scala.collection.immutable.LazyList[Int] = LazyList(1, 1, 2, 3, 5, 8, 13, 21, 34, 55)

-is more powerful than Iterator.apply
+unfold is more powerful than Iterator.apply (for example,

-method is invoked when writing List(1, 1, 2, 3)
+the default apply method is invoked when writing List(1, 1, 2, 3)).

-constrains the user to enumerate all the elements of the collection when invoked.
+apply constrains the user to enumerate all the elements of the collection when invoked.

-is more powerful than tabulate
+unfold is more powerful than tabulate,

 which constrains the user to provide the collection length and is limited to collections whose elements can be computed from their index.

-is also more powerful than iterate
+unfold is also more powerful than iterate,

-th element can be computed from the n-1th element.
+which is limited to collections whose nth element can be computed from the n-1th element.

-We can prove that by implementing iterate
+We can prove that by implementing iterate, tabulate, and apply in terms of unfold.

-def apply[A](as: A*): List[A] = List.unfold(as) { case h +: t => Some((h, t)) case _ => None }
+List.unfold(as) { case h +: t => Some((h, t)) case _ => None }

-def tabulate[A](length: Int)(f: Int => A): List[A] = List.unfold(length)(n => if (n > 0) Some((f(n), n - 1)) else None)
+List.unfold(length)(n => if (n > 0) Some((f(n), n - 1)) else None)

-def iterate[A](start: A, length: Int)(f: A => A): List[A] = List.unfold((length, start)) { case (0, _) => None case (n, a) => Some((a, (n - 1, f(a)))) }
+case (n, a) => Some((a, (n - 1, f(a))))

-when the iteration starts from some hidden state.
+Use unfold when the iteration starts from some hidden state.

-Scala 2.13 defines Iterator.unfold
+Scala 2.13 defines Iterator.unfold.

 The version for List is essentially the same method, is much simpler than the general case, and works for all Scala versions.